MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-timer-issue.md

 ---
 title: Troubleshoot SLA timer issue in Customer Service Hub app | Microsoft Docs
 description: Know how to fix the issue where SLA Timer does not stop, when state is changed from OnHold to InProgress on a Holiday
-keywords: Customer Service Hub; SLA Timer; SLA state
+keywords: Customer Service Hub; SLA Timer; SLA state; SLA wait time; SLA failure time
 author: anjgupta
 applies_to: Dynamics 365 (online)
 ms.author: anjgup